sync Huawei Health watch data into Google Fit; Google Drive or fitness apps like Strava or Komoot

 … I can now see my Huawei health data in Google Fit and Google Drive.
 The Health Sync app acts as a go-between, and connects Huawei health to several other apps or services.

 In 2022 Huawei had an impressive line of smartwatches and fitness bands at attractive prices.
-I succumbed to buy a Huawei smartwatch and was delighted that my pulse, sleep, exercise and more could be recorded so effortlessly.
-The Huawei watch can do that for one or two weeks without needing charging.
-That’s very happy-making but some people prefer to see their measurements in some other app.
+I succumbed to buy a Huawei smartwatch and was delighted that my pulse, sleep, exercise and more could be recorded so effortlessly in the Huawei app.
+Furthermore the Huawei devices can do that for one or two weeks without needing charging.
+That’s very happy-making but some people prefer to see these measurements in some other app.
+Explained below is how to work round the fact that the Huawei watches, Huawei Band and the Huawei Health phone app only partly integrate with ios, Google and Android.

-You might not need any any of the following if you had a Google Wear OS smartwatch, however that watch only lasts a day or so before needing a recharge.
-(In that case see my post on using Google Fit).
+You might not need any of the following if you had a Google Wear OS* smartwatch or indeed an Apple Watch, however those watches last a day or so before needing a recharge.

 you CAN sync all your Huawei watch or Smart Band 6 data to other fitness apps